kmrollins/MSDS6306-CaseStudy1/Codebook.md

 #### Report column NA's - table 3
 Table 3: shows the columns with counts of number of occurance of NA i.e. missing values, in each column.
 From this table, we see that there are 62 NA values in the ABV column, and 1005 NA's in the IBU column.
+Figure 2 - shows missing values in ABV and IBU

 #### Median ABV and IBU by state - Summary statistics.
 *Get median values for each state, convert to data frames *Remove South Dakota since no IBU data was available

 ####Create a ggplot using geom bar plotting the graph on median ABV.
-Figure 2: Median Alcohol Content of Beers by State"
+Figure 3: Median Alcohol Content of Beers by State

 ####Create a ggplot using geom bar plotting the graph on median IBU.
-Figure 3: Median Bitterness of Beers by State"
+Figure 4: Median Bitterness of Beers by State

 #### States with Maximum ABV and IBU
 Determine the state that has the beer with the largest alcohol content, as well as the state where the most bitter beer is brewed.

 ####We will see the summary statistics of alcohol by volume for all the beers in the United States.
 This shows the mean, median , minimum and maximum values of ABV across the beers.
+Figure 5: Alcohol content summary.
 #### 7. IBU and ABV relationship
 This shows the linear relationship of the Bitterness of beer to the alcohol content by volume in each beer category.
+Figure 6: Scatter plot on Alcohol content and Bitterness of beers

 # Recommendations: